jmanusig1/cs426_Manusig_Jared_Asgn-2/README.md

 Outcome
 Player get a tasty treat at the end (but may be a lie) and escapes the maze and obstacles

+Non-plain-vanilla procedure/rule:
+Dilemna - There is a fork in the road and the player has to choose between two paths: a hard but fast path and a slow but easy path.

 Executive Summary
 “Jazzy Cats in a Computer” is a co-op competitive strategic game for Windows targeted at an audience for all ages.